 - significantly increase the satisfaction of your customers, and your developers at the same time.

 To do so, we are talking about the feedback loop.
 It is a DevOps concept that relies on measuring the impact of the development to know its effectiveness and continue to learn.
-This feedback loop is the key to achieve DevOps objectives and successfully improve your software and your team’s process.
-It will also help your teams delivering quality code.
+This feedback loop is the key to achieving DevOps objectives and successfully improving your software and your team’s process.
+It will also help your development and operations teams deliver quality code.

 Today, according to IDC, 20% of application development projects benefit from a DevOps approach.
 By 2021, this figure will increase to between 35% and 40%.
 It is no coincidence that so many IT teams are adopting the DevOps methodology for the project.

 Using the DevOps methodology within your team for software development is going to change radically your organization.
 It will change the way your developer team is coding and deploying releases.
 It is based on 6 key principles:

 Automation allows developers and Ops to simplify the process and allows teams to be more productive.
 Since automation reduces the number of manual actions, it improves the development quality and security of the software.
 While iteration accelerates the development process thanks to faster end-users feedback.

 The self-service also accelerates releases by enabling developers to deploy applications on-demand by themselves.

 Continuous improvement is there to make the process more fluid.
 Indeed, after each incident, it is part of the DevOps process to do a post-mortem.
 A post-mortem is recording each incident, its impact, the actions taken to fix it, the cause of the problem, and the actions that have been taken to prevent it to happen again.